-SCCM AD System Discovery can discover domain-joined Macs.
+SCCM AD System Discovery can discover domain-joined Mac computers.
 You can configure and run the AD System Discovery using the standard SCCM functionality.
-Once the Mac resources are discovered, Parallels Mac Management will automatically identify them as Macs and push install Parallels Mac Client on them.
+Once the Mac resources are discovered, Parallels Mac Management will automatically identify them as Mac computers and push install Parallels Mac Client on them.
 Active Directory specific properties will persist after the Parallels Mac Client installation and will be kept up-to-date by the scheduled runs of AD System Discovery.

-Note: Please note that for Parallels Mac Management to push install Parallels Mac Client on Macs discovered by AD System Discovery, the push installation properties must be configured as described in the Configuring Parallels Mac Client Push Installation Properties section (p.
-38).
+Note: Please note that for Parallels Mac Management to push install Parallels Mac Client on Mac computers discovered by AD System Discovery, the push installation properties must be configured as described in the Configuring Parallels Mac Client Push Installation Properties section (p.
+59).